- What is gripe water?

-Since generations, we have been using gripe water for babies, but we didn’t know if it is good for the little ones.
-MomJunction gives you a brief background on gripe water, and tells you about its effectiveness and most importantly its safety.
+For generations, gripe water has been in use for babies, but is it good for your little ones?.
+MomJunction gives you a brief background on gripe water, its effectiveness and most importantly its safety.

 What Is Gripe Water?